HMS Queen Elizabeth (1913): Mediterranean Sea

 In May 1941, she was reassigned to the Mediterranean Fleet.
 On 6 May she departed Gibraltar for Alexandria and, together with Force H, formed convoy escorts to Malta.
-She then participated in the defense of Crete and the evacuation of British-Australian-New Zealand Expeditionary Force during the German Operation Merkur.
+She then participated in the defence of Crete and the evacuation of British-Australian-New Zealand Expeditionary Force during the German Operation Merkur.
 On 26 May, she and Barham supported the air attack on the German base at Karpathos by aircraft from Formidable.
-On 27 May, she became the flagship of the 1st Battle Squadron and flagship of the 2nd Fleet, replacing the Barham which had been damaged by bombs during the battle.
+On 27 May, she became the flagship of the 1st Battle Squadron and flagship of the 2nd Fleet, replacing Barham which had been damaged by bombs during the battle.

 On 19 December 1941, Queen Elizabeth and her sister ship Valiant were seriously damaged by limpet mines placed by Italian combat swimmers of Decima Flottiglia MAS, who entered the Allied military port of Alexandria with SLC type "manned torpedoes" ("maiali").
 Although badly damaged, with her draught increased to 41.8 feet (12.5m), Queen Elizabeth was not grounded on the harbour bottom, her decks were clear and the Italian crews were captured.
 For this reason, the Royal Navy maintained the illusion of full operational status, to conceal their weakened position in the Mediterranean during the period the two ships were repaired and refloated.
 Valiant went back into service after many months and Queen Elizabeth after more than a year and a half.
 Following completion of temporary repairs in an Alexandria drydock in June 1942, she steamed through the Suez Canal and around Africa to the Navy Yard in Norfolk, Virginia, in the United States.
 From September 1942 until June 1943, she was comprehensively repaired.
 Queen Elizabeth went to the Home Fleet in July 1943.